Francesco Lodi

-Francesco Lodi (born 23 March 1984) is an Italian retired footballer who played as a midfielder.
-He usually played as a deep lying playmaker, and was known for his passing qualities and free-kick skills.
+Francesco Lodi (born 23 March 1984) is an Italian former professional footballer who played as a midfielder.
+He usually played as a deep-lying playmaker, and was known for his passing qualities and free-kick skills.

 Club career

 Empoli

 Lodi started his career as part of Empoli youth system, being later promoted to the first team in 2003, despite his senior debut came during the 2000–01 season.
 During the winter transfer market, Empoli opted to loan the player out to Vicenza, in Serie B, for the player to gain regular playing time.
 He went on to make 11 appearances for the biancorossi before returning to Empoli for the 2004–05 season, following their relegation.
 In his first full season with the Tuscan side, Lodi made 27 league appearances, scoring six goals and helping them earn instant promotion back to Serie A. Lodi remained with Empoli, his first full season in Serie A. The midfielder made just 17 appearances, however, and failed to hold down first team football.
 He scored no goals.